maxme1/lazycon/README.md

-This repository contains a grammar for config files, as well as a parser and a manager of resources, and is mainly designed for the [deep_pipe](https://github.com/neuro-ml/deep_pipe) library.
+This repository contains a grammar for config files, as well as a parser, a registration system and a manager of resources, and is mainly designed for the [deep_pipe](https://github.com/neuro-ml/deep_pipe) library.

 # Grammar overview
 ## Resources definition